EnricoNirvana/BitCoin4OpenSim/README.txt

 * If you use Coinapult to enable payments to people who haven't registered Bitcoin addresses, any uncollected money could be stolen or lost if the Coinapult people were technically or ethically compromised.
 * The bitcoinmonitor.net service may go down, which would prevent the server from starting new Bitcoin transactions, or completing existing ones.
 * If you use an automated exchange rate average, failure or an external service could stop your users making payments.
 If it somehow produced incorrect information, you could end up selling things for the wrong prices.
 * The Bitcoin exchange rate can be quite volatile, and the value of your users' Bitcoins may go down as well as up.
+This may also require you to change your pricing, if you have priced in Bitcoins rather using a traditional currency and letting the system convert it.
 * By default the module accepts payments immediately, as soon as they become visible on the network.
 In theory it is possible to double-spend money at this point, with the result that the payee never receives it.
 This can be avoided by checking how far the payment has been confirmed by the network, but this will cause payments to take longer to process.
 (To be certain of payment, you need to set to 6 confirmations, which takes an average of 1 hour.)